microsoft/sfs-client/API.md

 A few data types are provided which abstract contents that can be sent by the SFS Service, such as `Content`, `ContentId`, `File`, `DeliveryOptimizationData`.
 These data types provide `noexcept` methods to interact with member data.

+## Security

+The library uses TLS with Certificate Pinning over HTTPS to communicate with the SFS Service.